|9-11.101||Powers and Limitations of Grand Juries—The Functions of a Grand Jury|

 It is both the intent of the amended rule, and the policy of the Department of Justice, to share grand jury information whenever it is appropriate to do so.
 Thus, the phrase "appropriate official of a State or subdivision of a State" shall be interpreted to mean any official whose official duties include enforcement of the State criminal law whose violation is indicated in the matters for which disclosure authorization is sought.
 This policy is, however, subject to the caution in the Advisory Committee notes that "(t)here is no intention to have Federal grand juries act as an arm of the State."

 It is clear that the decision to release or withhold grand jury information may have a significant impact upon relations between Federal prosecutors and their state and local counterparts, and disclosure may raise issues that go to the heart of the Federal grand jury process.
 Accordingly, Federal prosecutors must request authorization to apply for an order permitting the disclosure of grand jury material to State or State subdivision authorities under Rule 6(e)(3)(E)(iv).
-In a matter being handled by a United States Attorney’s Office, Assistant United States Attorneys must seek prior authorization from the United States Attorney.
+In a matter being handled by a United States Attorney’s Office, Assistant United States Attorneys must seek prior authorization from the United States Attorney (or a delegated Supervisory Assistant United States Attorney).
 In a matter being handled by a litigating Division within the Department, Federal prosecutors must seek prior authorization from the Assistant Attorney General of that Division (or a delegate).

 Prosecutors are cautioned that in certain types of cases, particularly tax and tax-related cases, some grand jury information may also be subject to additional statutory and regulatory restrictions governing disclosure and sharing.
 See, e.g., 26 U.S.C. § 6103.